AltaArts/ExportToDir--Prism-Plugin/README.md

 The ExportToDir plugin adds a menu tab in Prism2's user settings that allows the user to create template filenames, and custom directories used for the export.

-The template filenames can be configured separately for each export type (Scene file, Product, Media item, Library item) and are denoted with @@ and contain data such as "Project Name", "Shot Name", "Version" etc.
+The template filenames can be configured separately for each export type (Scene file, Product, Media item, Library item) and are denoted with @@ and contain data such as "Project Name", "Shot Name", "Version" etc.  Tooltips in each template box show what data is available for each type.

 *example:*
 		@PROJECT@--@SEQUENCE@\_@SHOT@\_@TASK@\_@VERSION@@EXTENSION@